 In some cases these fridges were newer, fully functional fridges.
-In others, the fridges were older and weren’t required to actually work, being used turned off as an insulation box, rather than a cooling mechanism, just like a large chilly-bin.
+In others, the fridges were older and weren’t required to actually work, being used turned off as a cheese ripening box, rather than a cooling mechanism, just like a large chilly-bin.

 Curd Nerd Carmen Gray’s cheese aging environment was created in this manner.

 She is using an old refrigerator, which is left unplugged and is instead cooled with 2.5 litre bottles, filled with water and frozen.

 These frozen bottles also serve as a means of providing humidity, as they melt and produce condensation.
 Carmen turns her cheeses every day and, at the same time, replaces the frozen water bottles to keep the temperatures cool, and the humidity levels up.